-While SPQ and WFQ with coordinated weights converge exactly, the following example shows that FIFO QUEUEING may only approach its fixed point asymptotically.
+While SPQ and WFQ with coordinated weights converge within a finite time interval, the following example shows that FIFO QUEUEING may only approach its fixed point asymptotically.
 While this may be acceptible in practice, it does demonstrate a qualitative difference in the behavior of FIFO vs. SPQ and WFQ.
 We also show that any local queueing policy which is efficient (in the sense that it uses all available bandwidth) is as bad as FIFO in this regard.